Jun Matsumoto: Drama

 By the end of 2021, Matsumoto's next drama was announced, his first co-starring role with long time friend Aya Ueto, called Tonari no Chikara (となりのチカラ, My neighbor Chikara), airing weekly from January 20, 2022.
 He portrayed Chikara Nakagoshi, a stay-at-home family man, who's also a struggling writer, that neglects other duties while being concerned with the wellbeing of people around him.

 Matsumoto plays the lead role in 2023 NHK Taiga drama titled What Will You Do, Ieyasu? (どうする家康), as Tokugawa Ieyasu.
 As his character, he appeared in a cameo role in the first minutes of the last episode of The 13 Lords of the Shogun As part of the promotion for the taiga, Matsumoto and other actors visited Okazaki City in Aichi Prefecture, and Shizuoka City and Hamamatsu City in Shizuoka Prefecture, which are the main setting of the story, in what was called "Tokai Premier Relay".
-He is also scheduled to participate as part of a mounted procession happening for the first time in the Hamamatsu Kite Festival on May 5, 2023.
+He also participated as part of a mounted procession happening for the first time in the Hamamatsu Kite Festival on May 5, 2023.
+This drama marked also the 4th time he appeared alongside Nanako Matsushima, who plays Ieyasu's mother.

+A possible appearance of Matsumoto in a Fuji Television drama in July 2025 is uncertain, following the Fuji Television - Masahiro Nakai scandal.
+If accepted, Matsumoto would play a police officer, starring in a Wednesday drama.
+It would be the first starring role since the NHK taiga drama "Dosuru Ieyasu" (2023) and the first since obtaining his independence from Starto Entertainment in 2024.
+"It is up to him to decide whether or not he can appear." said a representative from Fuji TV.